New Big Money Means Amkor Technology Inc. (AMKR) Investors Could Reap Benefit

 Amkor Technology Inc. (AMKR): Who are the competitors?

-The company’s main competitors (and peers) include Texas Instruments Incorporated (TXN) that is trading 74.36% up over the past 12 months.
-Intel Corporation (INTC) is 33.85% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Texas Instruments Incorporated (TXN) that is trading 81.61% up over the past 12 months and ON Semiconductor Corporation (ON) that is 235.77% higher over the same period.
+Intel Corporation (INTC) is 28.04% up on the 1-year trading charts.
 Short interest in the company’s stock has risen 34.56% from the last report on Jan 28, 2021 to stand at a total of 3.39 million short shares sold with a short interest ratio of 1.48.